tenpy/tenpy/doc/changelog/latest.rst

 - deprecated options:
   - `sweep_0` for sweep classes; use `sweeps` in the `resume_data` instead.
 - Require context-manager-style setup for Simulation classes.
+- Replace the `SingleSiteMixer` and `TwoSiteMixer` with the :class:`~tenpy.algorithms.dmrg.SubspaceExpansion`; major rewriting of the mixer code.

 Added